 Annelies Marie Frank was a German-born Jewish diarist and Holocaust victim.
 She gained worldwide notability posthumously for keeping a diary documenting her life in hiding during the German occupation of the Netherlands.
-In the diary, she regularly described her family's everyday life in their hiding place in an Amsterdam attic from 1942 until their arrest in 1944.
+In the diary, she regularly described her family's everyday life in their hiding place in a secret annex in Amsterdam from 1942 until their arrest in 1944.

 Key Facts